Kivi-Vuorilehto/cybersec_project_25/README.md

 ## Project Setup
 Required for setup of this project are [Python 3](https://www.python.org/downloads/) and [Django](https://pypi.org/project/Django/)

+To run the project simply run:

 ```python
 python manage.py runserver
 ```

+The website is hosted at localhost:8000 by default.

 Users that are added at the beginning are as follows:
 Username : Password